crymscom/srganalytics-ios/Documentation/Migration-guide.md

 * Supply labels associated with the content being played when actually playing it (see `SRGMediaPlayerController+SRGAnalytics.h`).
 * Attach segment labels to segments themselves (see `SRGAnalyticsSegment` protocol).

-Moreover, you could previously generate view events from the tracker interface, which was redundant with the view controller tracking mechanism available from a `UIViewController` category and a companion protocol.
-To make tracker use more intuitive, view event management has therefore been completely removed from the tracker public interface.

 ## Tracker initialization

 In versions 1.x of the library, tracker configuration was made in two different places: